-Rowing is an awesome sport that is gaining participants across the world on any available lake, river, reservoir or bay.
+With the World Rowing Championships just days away, now is a great time to learn more about rowing.
+It’s an awesome sport that is gaining participants across the world on any available lake, river, reservoir or bay.
 Like any hard-endurance athletes, we rowers have a reputation for being a little crazy with our love of early mornings and embracing the pain of racing.

 Rowing is a great exercise for the lungs, back, legs and arms.
 You’ll find rowers to be a tight-knit community.
 Unlike other sports where experience matters more, rowing is very friendly to beginners and people pick up and enjoy the sport at any age.
 There are racing classes for youths, juniors, collegiate athletes and many age groups of masters rowers.

 But that’s just the start.
 Here are five more reasons to give rowing a shot!